Create accessible canvas apps

 For keyboard navigation (with or without the screen reader), ensure that a logical order is followed when using the TAB key to navigate to input fields by setting each control's TabIndex property:

 - Label, Image, Icon, Shape controls - if they represent interactive elements (i.e.buttons) set TabIndex to 0; if they are decorative elements or text, set TabIndex to -1.

 - Avoid setting tab index higher than zero.

-- Windows: Microsoft Edge / Narrator
+- JAWS: Microsoft Edge

 To ensure a satisfying experience with the screen reader it is recommended to:

-- If a picture is not used as a button or a link (i.e. icon is there just for the decoration) and should not be read by the screen reader, make sure the AccessibilityLabel is empty or not set.
+- If a picture is not used as a button or a link (i.e. icon is there just for the decoration) and should not be read by the screen reader, make sure the AccessibleLabel is empty or not set.

 Ensure all videos are captioned and a transcript of all audio recordings is available to the user.
 Video control supports closed captions in WebVTT format via the ClosedCaptionsUrl property.

-Note that with the screen reader enabled, Timer does not announce button text, but how much time has passed.
+With the screen reader enabled, Timer does not announce button text, but how much time has passed.
 Announcements can't be turned off, even if timer is hidden with low opacity.

 Working with signatures